saltstack/salt/doc/topics/tutorials/starting_states.rst

 Moving Beyond a Single SLS
 ==========================

-When setting up Salt States more than one SLS will need to be used, the above examples were just in a single SLS file, but more than one SLS file can be combined to build out a State Tree.
-The above example also references a file with a strange source - salt://apache/httpd.conf, that file will need to be available as well.
+When setting up Salt States, more than one SLS will need to be used.
+The above examples were just in a single SLS file, but more than one SLS file can be combined to build out a State Tree.
+The above example also references a file with a strange source - ``salt://apache/httpd.conf``.
+That file will need to be available as well.

 The SLS files are laid out in a directory on the salt master.
-Files are laid out as just files, an sls is just a file and files to download are just files.
+Files are laid out as just files.
+A sls is just a file and files to download are just files.

 The apache example would be laid out in the root of the salt file server like
 this: ::